kibook/redm-uiprompt/README.md

 ## features

 - Simplified prompt creation with the `Uiprompt` and `UipromptGroup` classes
-- Callbacks for prompt events such as `onControlJustPressed` and `onHoldModeJustCompleted`.
+- Callbacks for prompt events such as `onControlJustPressed` and `onHoldModeJustCompleted`
 - Automatic cleanup of prompts

 ## installing